rukhov/analog-tv-tools/README.md

 # Analog TV Tools project

-The tools for decoding the analogue TV signals.
+The tools for decoding the analogue TV signals. <br>For the moment it is able to decode SECAM cvbs tv signal.
+NTSC and PAL is coming soon.

 ## Build